-When you have been a Pennsylvania physicians’ lawyer for as long as I have, you tend to develop a certain frustration with hospitals.
+When you have been a physicians’ lawyer for as long as I have (since 1992), you tend to develop a certain frustration with hospitals, especially in hospital negotiations.

-In 2009 I set forth a carefully considered speculation on what rules hospitals follow when they negotiate physician employment agreements and medical practice sales agreements with Pennsylvania physicians.
-(OK, it was actually a rant about negotiating with hospitals).
+In 2009 I set forth a carefully considered speculation on what rules hospitals follow when they negotiate physician employment agreements and medical practice sales agreements with physicians.
+(OK, it was actually a rant about hospital negotiations).
 I would love to say that things are completely different now.
 Or even much different now.
 Or, maybe a little different now.

 Unfortunately, I think the rules I discovered as I have represented physicians over the years in hospital employment agreements and medical practice sales are still very much enforced by your friendly neighborhood health conglomerate.
 These rules are as follows: